Sequoia Capital has quietly announced a leadership change-up, with partner Jim Goetz taking a step back

 Botha adds with a laugh, “Being a team lead does not mean you get paid more.”

 Though a subtle move, it does suggests that Goetz — whose note to Sequoia’s investors you can find below — will not be actively investing out of Sequoia’s next U.S.-focused fund.
-Indeed, while Botha says he expects that Goetz will “continue to make several investments in the next few years,” Goetz himself told investors today that he plans to reduce his workload so he can start saying “‘yes’ to some of the other aspects of my life that have been on hold over the past 20 years.”
+Indeed, while Botha says he expects that Goetz will “continue to make several investments in the next few years,” Goetz himself told investors today that he plans to reduce his work load so he can start saying “‘yes’ to some of the other aspects of my life that have been on hold over the past twenty years.”

 Certainly, with deals like WhatsApp under his belt, Goetz has little left to prove.
 (We wrote about his track record here.)